Fort Lauderdale Reasonable Suspicion to Request FSEs Attorneys

 Although some court opinions have determined that police officers can compel drivers to submit to FSEs, others have disagreed.
 Generally speaking, the courts in Fort Lauderdale will find that unless the officer has probable cause to arrest a person, they cannot force or compel motorists to submit to these exercises.

-Our Reasonable Suspicion to Request FSEs Attorney in Fort Lauderdale Can Help with Your Case
+Our Fort Lauderdale Reasonable Suspicion to Request FSEs Attorney Can Help with Your Case

 If a police officer wrongfully forced you to do field sobriety exercises, our Fort Lauderdale reasonable suspicion to request FSEs attorney at Meldon Law can help restore your rights and defend against your charges.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation.